rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ## Limitations of OCI-based Helm Registries in Rancher

-Due to security concerns, there are limitations on how large a Helm chart you can deploy through an OCI-based registry, and how much metadata you can use to describe the Helm charts within a single OCI URL.
+Due to security concerns, there are limitations on how large of a Helm chart you can deploy through an OCI-based registry, and how much metadata you can use to describe the Helm charts within a single OCI endpoint.

-Rancher can deploy Helm charts stored as OCI artifacts up to 20 MB in size.
+Rancher can deploy OCI Helm charts up to 20 MB in size.

 The metadata field in index.yaml can store up to 30 MB of information about the Helm charts within an OCI-based registry.